Table of contents: Checking the condition of the brake… ↓ Removal brake pads ↓ Removal the brake cylinder of a drum… ↓

 Pull off the brake drum.

-When assembling, adjust the play of the wheel bearing.
+When assembling, adjust the wheel bearing play.

 Checking the condition of the brake drums